sounak29/Appium-Work/Readme.md

 * Report folder contain extent report
 * Screenshots folder contain all the screenshot for failed testcases.
 * test-output folder contain report generated from TestNG
-* Resources folder contain configuration properties file
+* Resources folder contain configuration properties file and testdata.xlsx file

 **Note -** Screenshot folder is created only when any test case got failed otherwise its not created.